£0.00

 On a balmy summer afternoon in 1933, French tennis champion René Lacoste stepped onto the court wearing a revolutionary garment—a short-sleeved, cotton piqué shirt emblazoned with a small crocodile emblem.

-This moment birthed an iconic brand that would dominate the luxury sportswear market for decades.
+It was the moment that gave birth to an iconic brand that would dominate the luxury sportswear market for decades.

 However, as we approach the centenary of that fateful day, a pertinent question emerges:

-Once a hallmark of upper-class leisure and sophisticated taste, Lacoste’s image has become ambiguous for stylish men wanting to wear the brand as a high social status signifier.
+Once a hallmark of upper-class leisure and sophisticated taste, Lacoste has an ambiguous image, confusing stylish men wanting to wear the brand as a signifier of high social status.

-In this article, we delve deep into the heart of the Lacoste brand, from origins to craftsmanship, price point, and its status as a signifier of refined, old-money taste and shed light on Lacoste’s place in the modern gentleman’s wardrobe.
+In this article, we delve deep into the heart of the Lacoste brand to see if it’s still a symbol of a refined, old-money aesthetic, and showcase Lacoste’s place in the modern gentleman’s wardrobe.

 Lacoste’s Heritage